needle-wang/bash-rolling/README.md

 give me a movie name, i can tell you the score in douban.com.

 **encoding_str.sh:**
-just run it. you will know what's this!
+My killer script!
+Just run it. you will know what's this!

 **fullpath.sh:**
 print the file's fullpath you give me.
+like realpath or readlink -f

 **gengxin.sh:**
 apt-get update and dist-upgrade in ubuntu.